MaxyZhu75/Maxleo-Online-Store/Lab1/README.md

 In this part, we implemented an online Toy store as a socket-based client-server application.
-Our design should be able multiple client processes making **concurrent requests to the server.** The main part of the assignment is to **implement our own ThreadPool** (not allowed to use a ThreadPool framework that are available by the language/libraries).
+Our design should be able multiple client processes making concurrent requests to the server.
+The main task here is to implement our own ThreadPool (not allowed to use a ThreadPool framework that are available by the language/libraries).